streaming-across-network/360_video_streaming_across_the_network/README.md

 1. Connect the Meta Quest 2 to your PC and copy the folder "hls.js" to the internal storage of the Headset.
 (next to the download and oculus folder)

-2. Create in OHD this custom command:
+2. Create in ODH this custom command:
 ```adb
 adb -s _ODH_CONNECTED_DEVICE_SERIAL_ID_ shell am start \-n com.oculus.os.vrbrowserlauncher/.MainActivity \-a android.intent.action.VIEW -d 'file:///storage/emulated/0/hls.js/index.html'
 ```